-Daily and weekly, we enrich all our programs with music, art, and Spanish.
-Soccer is offered as an optional activity with 30-minute group tutoring sessions in the Fall and Spring.
-Parents can extend their child’s day at school with Lunch Bunch, a structured lunch and play time that gives children a chance to enhance their social skills outside the classroom.
+All of the GPS programs are enriched with Music, Art and Spanish.
+STEAM is also creatively integrated into daily lessons.
+Parents can extend their child’s day at school with Lunch Bunch, a structured lunch and play time that gives children a chance to enhance their social skills outside of the classroom.
+Soccer is offered as an optional activity with 30-minute group sessions in the Fall and Spring led by Happy Feet.

 Golden Pond School provides each child with an introduction to music in a developmentally appropriate manner.
 We correlate our music and movement program with our monthly themes to encourage learning through musical play and song.
 Children create sound by experimenting with a wide variety of hand-held instruments while developing both motor and social skills.
 Hearing the subtle differences in sound and pitch also increases phonemic awareness.